mheyer32/alienbreed3d2/docs/extended_modding/binary/GameModification.md

 ### Achievements

-The Achievenents Chunk contanns the binary encoded achievement data defined in the [Achievements](../source/GameModification.md#achievements) node.
+The Achievenents Chunk contains the binary encoded achievement data defined in the [Achievements](../source/GameModification.md#achievements) node.

 | Offset In Chunk | Content | Type | Notes |
 | :---- | :---- | :---- | :---- |